Where in the U.S. can snow pile up the most during the winter months?

 Top 5 close up

-Check out the slideshow below for highlights on our 5 snowiest counties.
+Check out the slideshow below for highlights on each of our top 5 snowiest counties.

 Key insights